 Scenario 1: “Activity is Productivity” – I want to do everything.

 Questions for you: 1.
-What is most important to you?
-Why?
-What do those give you at the end (1 year, ten years)?
+What tasks are most important to you?
+What outcome do you want by completing those? (in a week, month, or a year, ten years)?

-2. What tasks can you let go of without compromising your big picture?
+2. What tasks can you let go of without compromising your big picture outcome?

 3. What tasks can you delegate, get help, or get paid service for?

-This article Accomplish More by Doing Less has a few more ideas.
 If you can’t find enough for #2 and #3, you may need to pay attention to your underlying assumptions or limiting beliefs.
-Some common ones are: “I am in charge means I do things myself; otherwise I lose authority, control, and respect.”, “No one can do as well as I do”.
+Some common ones are: “I am in charge means I do things myself; otherwise, I lose authority, control, and respect.”, “No one can do as well as I do.”
 Find yours!

-Scenario 2: “I Never say No” – I get requests to do things; I see the value, I say yes.
+Scenario 2: “I Never say No” – I see the value, so I say yes.

 I have seen two main categories in this:

 a.
-“No” hurts – I know I am already busy, but if I say “No,” I will hurt this person.
-(For damage control) Maybe I will make time by being more efficient, by canceling the coffee with my friend or skipping my exercise.
+“No” hurts relationships – I know I am already busy, but if I say “No,” I will hurt this person.
+(For damage control) Maybe I will make time by being more efficient, by canceling the coffee chat with my friend or skipping my exercise time.

 Questions for you: What is the underlying assumption when you say, “saying no will hurt someone”?
-Common ones: “The requester has no other option”, “He/she is not capable enough to hear a ‘no'”, “Saying no is rude”, “If I say no, I will no longer be needed”.
+Common ones: “The requester has no other option,” “He/she is not capable enough to hear a no,” “Saying no is rude,” “If I say no, I will no longer be needed.”
 When you always say yes, how strong are they?
-What would be a polite way to say no to the current request, so you don’t over commit?
+What would be a polite way to say no or not yet to the current request, so you don’t over-commit?
 Read Katherine’s Time Management Dilemma for some ideas.

 b.
 Not enough data about my availability – I don’t exactly know whether I am entirely busy or not.
 Maybe I will have time on one of the weekends.
 Why say “no” when I want to do this.

-Most likely, you don’t use a calendar for time allocation, and you don’t necessarily account for personal or social time.
+Most likely, you don’t use a calendar for time allocation, and you don’t necessarily account for personal or family time.
 You could be over-committing and under-delivering.